phillip-db/MyLeague/README.md

 On any screen besides the main screen, pressing the **Escape Key** will return you to the main screen.
 On the main screen, pressing the key will exit the application.

+### Note

+The application is not yet compiled and I have not yet acquired a permanent API key to compile with it.
+For now, this repo serves to display my progress on the app as a personal project extended from my Software Design class.

 ### Main Screen

 From the main screen of the app, pressing the **S Key** or **C Key** will prompt you in the console to input either a